Robert Puelz on Substack

 Standard planning asks: are you saving enough?
 Economics asks: what is your household's optimal living standard, and what choices move it higher?
 That shift in framing changes every recommendation that follows — retirement timing, Social Security, Roth vs. Traditional, and more.

-Elon Musk put it plainly: allow people to progress at the pace that interests them, in each subject.
+Elon Musk put it plainly: “Allow people to progress at the fastest pace that they can or are interested in, in each subject.”
 Moneygimme is built on that premise.
 You start with the problem you have, not the chapter the curriculum is on.
 The economics follows the question.

 The tool I recommend